Labi Siffre: Career

+Legacy

-Multiple parts of Siffre's 1975 track "I Got The..." were sampled in popular hip hop songs in the 1990s, including in the 1999 Eminem single "My Name Is".
-As a result of the song's newfound fame, it was finally released as a single in 2006.
+Multiple parts of Siffre's 1975 track "I Got The..." were sampled in popular hip hop songs in the 1990s, most notably in the 1999 Eminem single "My Name Is".
+As a result of the song's newfound fame, it was finally released as a single in 2003.
+The track was also featured in the Better Call Saul episode "Bagman".

-Siffre's 1972 track "My Song", the tenth track on his album Crying Laughing Loving Lying, was sampled by rapper Kanye West on the song "I Wonder" on his third album Graduation.
+Siffre's 1972 track "My Song", the 10th track on his album Crying Laughing Loving Lying, was sampled by rapper Kanye West on the song "I Wonder" on his third album Graduation.

 In February 2022, the BBC broadcast Labi Siffre: This Is My Song, as part of the Imagine series, in which Alan Yentob presented a film exploring Siffre's life and work.

 Personal life

 Siffre met his partner Peter Lloyd in July 1964 and they were together for 48 years.
 They entered into a civil partnership in 2005, as soon as it was legally possible in the UK.
-From the mid-1990s until Lloyd's death in 2013 he and Siffre lived in a ménage à trois with Rudolf van Baardwijk in Crickhowell, South Wales.
-Van Baardwijk died in 2015.
-Siffre now lives in Spain.
+From the mid-1990s until Lloyd's death in 2013, he and Siffre lived in a ménage à trois with Rudolf van Baardwijk in the village of Cwmdu, near Crickhowell, South Wales.
+Siffre and van Baardwijk married in December 2014.
+Van Baardwijk died in 2016.
+As of 2022, Siffre lives in Spain.

 In 2014, Siffre appeared on the BBC Radio 4 series Great Lives, championing the life of British author Arthur Ransome.
 Siffre said that Ransome's Swallows and Amazons books had taught him responsibility for his own actions and also a morality that has influenced and shaped him throughout his life.
+Siffre is an atheist.